-Another example could be "I'd like to pause us for a moment and acknowledge something that was shared that we need to discuss further.
+Another example could be "I want to pause for a moment and acknowledge something you said that we need to discuss further.
 To say 'but all these people in the film are intelligent' is to stereotype disabled people in numerous ways and only value intelligence if it is presented in one way."